 The market for rewards credit cards has historically been dominated by cards that offer frequent flyer miles with one or more airlines.
 But for some people, those rewards have lost their value, especially since it has become extremely difficult to redeem miles for convenient flights.

-That’s one reason why cash back rewards cards, like the American Express Blue Sky and Blue Sky Preferred cards, have grown in popularity.
+That’s one reason why cash back rewards cards, like the Blue Sky from American Express®, have grown in popularity.
 Let’s take a closer look at the features of these credit cards, and some of the advantages and disadvantages of each.

 - Sign-Up Bonus.
-The Blue Sky provides 7,500 bonus points (redeemable for a $100 statement credit) and the Blue Sky Preferred provides 15,000 bonus points (redeemable for a $200 statement credit) after spending $1,000 in the first three months.
+The Blue Sky provides 7,500 bonus points (redeemable for a $100 statement credit toward any airline ticket, hotel stay, car rental, or cruise) after spending $1,000 in the first three months.

 - Earn Points for Spending.
 For every dollar spent, Blue Sky cardholders receive one reward point, which they can then redeem for cash back, a statement credit, travel reimbursement, or a variety of gift card options.
 The value of the points varies: Points redeemed for cash and gift cards are each worth $0.77 each, and points redeemed for statement credits for travel purchases are worth $1.33 each.
 Eligible travel expenses include airfare, hotels, rental cars, cruises, travel agencies, and trains.